joeappleton18/Simple-Vue-Webpack-and-SASS/README.md

 ## Running the project
 - Clone this repository repository `git clone https://github.com/joeappleton18/Simple-Vue-Webpack-and-SASS.git`
-- Using terminal in the root directory of the project run:
+- Using terminal,  within the root directory of the project run:
 - `npm install`  : install the dependencies
 - `npm run watch`: will run webpack continuously

 - The build will be output to the `dist` folder every time you update a file that's part of the project bundle.
-There is no need to edit anything inside the dist folder.
+Never edit anything in the dev folder.

 ### Deploying the project